 It is almost impossible for me to say "I love you."
 It baffles me that my countless actions don't tell you I love her.
 I don't get it at all.
 Words are pretty meaningless, my actions cannot be faked or be a lie.
 Much more meaningful to me.

-EDIT: This is a copy and paste, originally a reply to /u/Dahlianeko[1] .
+/u/Dahlianeko[1] .
 I did not expect my comment to garner so much attention, and I believe I was not particularly clear.
 Because so many have suggested it, I will read 5 Love Languages.
 I fully admit I may be wrong, and have heard some wonderful counter-points.
 Now, if I may, let me explain a little better how I communicate.

 I made a mistake in saying words are meaningless.
 Abstract words are meaningless.
 There are, however, concrete words that, when coupled with actions, become as real as the actions themselves.
 I use these words and phrases to express myself to my significant other.
 Although I am in finance, I graduated studying history and linguistics.
 I have seen communications that, through over-simplified language, was obviously misinterpreted by the other party.
 Language, to me, is a powerful tool that should not be used lightly.